i-like-chip/i-like-chip.github.io/posts/hello.md

 ![amby-holo](./images/day-10-amby-holo-2.gif)

-This is a spaceship scene I made with animated stars:
+This is the current state of a spaceship scene I'm working on:

 ![scene with 10min stars](./images/day-9-10min-scene.gif)